shish/shimmie2/README.txt

 shm-* CSS classes are for javascript to hook into; if you're customising themes, be careful with these, and avoid styling them

+- shm-thumb = outermost element of a thumbnail
+   - data-tags
+   - data-post-id

 http://shimmie.shishnet.org/doc/

 Please tell me if those docs are lacking in any way, so that they can be